Dimensions of affine Deligne-Lusztig varieties: a new approach via labeled folded alcove walks and root operators

 \subsection{Dimension of a $p$-adic Deligne--Lusztig set}

 The proof of Theorem~\ref{ADLVvsGal2} is independent of the base field, suggesting that the notion of dimension for affine Deligne--Lusztig varieties in the function field and $p$-adic contexts should coincide.
-We therefore propose the following definition for the dimension of the $p$-adic Deligne--Lusztig set associated a $p$-adic affine Weyl group element and pure translation.
+We therefore propose the following definition for the dimension of the $p$-adic Deligne--Lusztig set associated to an affine Weyl group element and pure translation.
 Denote by $\widehat{\Q}_p^{\mbox{ {ur}}}$ the maximal unramified extension of the field of $p$-adic numbers.
-Let $X_x(b)_{\Q_p}$ denote the affine Deligne-Lusztig set inside the affine flag variety $G(\widehat{\Q}_p^{\mbox{ {ur}}})/I$ associated to an element $b \in \widehat{\Q}_p^{\mbox{ {ur}}}$ and an element $x$ of the corresponding affine Weyl group.
+Let $X_x(b)_{\Q_p}$ denote the affine Deligne--Lusztig set inside the affine flag variety $G(\widehat{\Q}_p^{\mbox{ {ur}}})/I$ associated to an element $b \in \widehat{\Q}_p^{\mbox{ {ur}}}$ and an element $x$ of the corresponding affine Weyl group.

 \begin{definition} Let $b = t^{\lambda}$ be a pure translation and $x$ any element in the affine Weyl group of $G(\widehat{\Q}_p^{\mbox{ {ur}}})$.
 Define

 \end{definition}

 Corollary 11.3.5 in \cite{GHKRadlvs} states that $X_x(b) \neq \emptyset$ if and only if $X_x(b)_{\Q_p} \neq \emptyset$.
 By combining this with our Theorem~\ref{ADLVvsGal2}, we obtain the following.